Accessibility at Wachusett Meadow

 - A life-size tactile sculpture of a snapping turtle

-- Items available to borrow: trail wheelchair, rollator walker, seat cane, walking stick, binoculars, hands-free optics, audio player, field guides, and family-friendly education and activity materials.
+- Items available to borrow: all-terrain wheelchair, rollator walker, seat cane, walking and hiking sticks, binoculars, audio player, field guides, printed trail booklets, braille tour book and tactile maps, and family-friendly education and activity materials.

 Experience this trail in your own way or follow the interpretive tour, which is available as an audio recording or in a printed booklet (pre-designed or customizable) or braille formats.

 The trail tour booklets, as well as a tactile trail map, are available at the visitor information desk in the Office.
 When the Office is open, a staff member can be reached at 978-464-2712.

 The audio tour is available to listen to or download or you can borrow a listening device by contacting us in advance by phone at 978-464-2712 or by emailing [email protected].

 Special thanks to the accessibility consultants, volunteers, and all others that helped to make this project possible.
 Mass Audubon thanks the following organizations and individuals for their generous support.

 - Acadian Asset Management

 - Aubuchon Foundation